First Italian War of Independence: Austrian conquest of Vicenza (5–11 June 1848)

 After the battle of Goito and the surrender of Peschiera, Radetzky did not retreat to Verona.
 Instead, on 5 June 1848, he moved on Vicenza.
-The forces employed for the attack were the 1st and 2nd corps and two brigades of the 3rd corps (the former reserve corps).
+The forces employed for the attack were the 1st and 2nd Corps and two brigades of the 3rd Corps (the former reserve Corps).
 Radetzky advanced from the south, intending to occupy the Berici Hills which dominate the southern approach of the city.
 Vicenza was defended by a total of 11,000 men, consisting of ex-Papal troops under general Durando and volunteers.

 An Austrian army of 30,000 men and 124 cannons advanced on Vicenza in a crescent formation stretching from the south to the east.
 The distant commanders of the Piedmontese army did not take any action, confident that the city would be able to resist for several days.

-Radetzky attacked the attack with the 1st corps, intending to occupy the hilly area to the south of the city.
+Radetzky attacked with the 1st Corps, intending to occupy the hilly area to the south of the city.
 At dawn on 10 June, the Austrian vanguard encountered the advance forces of the Italians.
-To the east of the city, the 2nd Austrian corps met strong resistance, but the crux of the battle turned out to be the south, near the Villa Capra "La Rotonda", where the Austrian 1st corps managed to defeat the Roman volunteers.
-Around 2pm, the defenders launched a counter-attack that failed, in which colonel Enrico Cialdini was seriously wounded.
-Around 5pm, the outer defenses of Vicenza withdrew to the basilica, with two Austrian brigades on their heels and colonel Massimo d'Azeglio was wounded.
+To the east of the city, the 2nd Austrian Corps met strong resistance, but the crux of the battle turned out to be the south, near the Villa Capra "La Rotonda", where the Austrian 1st Corps managed to defeat the Roman volunteers.
+Around 2pm, the defenders launched a counter-attack that failed, in which Colonel Enrico Cialdini was seriously wounded.
+Around 5pm, the outer defenses of Vicenza withdrew to the basilica, with two Austrian brigades on their heels and Colonel Massimo d'Azeglio was wounded.

 After sending the reserves into the battle, with almost no success, Durando decided that the battle was lost and made a proclamation at 7pm, declaring that it was necessary to surrender, despite the opposition of many of the citizens.
 The Austrians started negotiations, allowing the ex-Papal troops to withdraw south of the Po, so long as they stayed out of the fighting for three months.
 The next day, 11 June, around 9,000 defenders departed from Vicenza.
 The Italian casualties amounted to 293 dead and 1,665 wounded, while on the Austrian side 141 were dead, 541 wounded, and 140 had deserted.